International Overdose Awareness Day

 Go to the International Overdose Awareness Day website for more information about the global campaign to end overdose.

 What can I use to make an origami crane?
 Origami paper is the easiest to fold, however if you don’t have any, all you need is a flat, foldable square.
 You can try things such as copy paper, newspaper, wrapping paper, fabric, thin plastic, cellophane or even fabric.

 Where can I get origami paper?
-The ATDC can provide you with paper to build one (or 100!) cranes – contact email@example.com.
+You can buy paper from many retailers around Tasmania or online, look for stationery, art supplies or even discount stores.
+The ATDC can provide you with paper to build one (or 100!) cranes – contact firstname.lastname@example.org.

 How do I submit my crane?
 Take a photo of your crane and send the photo to us using the form on this page.